 The Places in the Biblical Hades

 By way of contrast and comparison, the biblical after-world, when all is said and done, consists of only two places – Heaven and Hell.
-Fictitious Purgatory, a place of punishment and purification, is located between heaven and hell and is derived from the book of 2 Maccabees (12:38-45), a pre-Christian Jewish writing which is part of the Catholic and Orthodox canon of Scripture.
+A middle place of purgation and purification named Purgatory by Catholics, is located between heaven and hell and derived from the book of 2 Maccabees (12:38-45), a pre-Christian Jewish writing which is part of the Catholic and Orthodox canon of Scripture.
 The Catholic idea is much more detailed than the Orthodox, but is rejected by Protestants along with the apocrypha.

 However, the bible mentions several other places in the afterlife such as Gehenna; Tartarus; the pit; the bottomless pit (Rev 9:2 x3, 11; 11:7; 17:8; 20:1, 3); the lowest parts of the earth (Eph 4:9); the grave (Acts 2:27, 31); and hell (Matt 11:23; Lk 10:15; 16:23 etc.).
 These several places can become confused and confusing.
 So as we read through it all, please bear in mind that they are all places of punishment and torment, the prisons of evil angels and wicked and unbelieving human beings, and despite their varying names and descriptions, are all the one Hell.